askap-vast/vast-pipeline/docs/developing/github.md

 # GitHub Platform Guidelines

-This section explains how to interact with GitHub platform for opening issues and pull requests (PR), and some notes how to make a release of the pipeline if you are a maintainer of the code base.
+This section explains how to interact with GitHub platform for opening issues, starting discussions, creating pull requests (PR), and some notes how to make a release of the pipeline if you are a maintainer of the code base.

 The VAST team uses the "git flow" branching model.
 There are two main branches, `master` and `dev`, both with infinite lifetimes (i.e. they are never deleted).
 The `master` branch contains stable production-ready code for releases, and `dev` contains the latest reviewed updates for the next release.
 When `dev` is in a stable state and the software is ready for a new release, the changes are merged into `master` and a new version tag is created to mark it.
 Development of new features branch off `dev` and merge back into `dev` once completed.
 Critical bug fixes for released code are done in "hotfix" branches that branch off `master` and merge back into both `master` and `dev` when completed.
 Finally, "release" branches are made to prepare for a new release and are branched off `dev` and merged into `master` and `dev` when completed.
 More information on this git flow model can be found [here](https://nvie.com/posts/a-successful-git-branching-model/).

-## Issues Guidelines
+## Issues

+An issue can be created by anyone with access to the repository.
+Users are encouraged to create issues for problems they encounter while using the pipeline or to request a new feature be added to the software.
+Issues are created by clicking the "New issue" button near the top-right of the [issues page](https://github.com/askap-vast/vast-pipeline/issues){:target="_blank"}.

+When creating a new issue, please consider the following:

-* Please search for a similar issue before opening a new one by run a search on the [issue page](https://github.com/askap-vast/vast-pipeline/issues){:target="_blank"} with specific key-words.
+* Search for a similar issue before opening a new one by using the search box near the top of the issues page.
-* When opening a new issue, please specify the issue type (e.g. bug, feature, etc.) and provide a detailed description with use cases if applied.
+* When opening a new issue, please specify the issue type (e.g. bug, feature, etc.) and provide a detailed description with use cases when appropriate.

+## Discussions

+GitHub repositories also have a discussions page which serves as a collaborative forum to discuss ideas and ask questions.
+Users are encouraged to ask general questions, or start a conversation about potential new features to the software by creating a new discussion thread on the [discussions page](https://github.com/askap-vast/vast-pipeline/discussions){:target="_blank"}.
+Note that new software features may also be requested by creating an issue, but a discussion thread is more appropriate if the details of the new feature are still yet to be determined or require wider discussion – issues can be created from discussions once a consensus is reached.

-## Pull Request Guidelines
+## Pull Requests

+Pull requests are created when a developer wishes to merge changes they have made in a branch into another branch.
+They enable others to review the changes and make comments.
+While issues typically describe in detail a specific problem or proposed feature, pull requests contain a detailed description and the required code changes for a solution to a problem or implementation of a new feature.

 ### Opening a PR

-!!! tip "First consider . . ."
+!!! tip "First consider ..."

-    1. search among the issues for similar problems/bugs/etc
+    1. Search existing issues for similar problems or feature proposals.
-    2. opening an issue before creating/issuing the PR.

-    So we can separate problems from solutions.
+    2. Opening an issue to describe the problem or feature before creating a PR.
+This will help separate problems from solutions.

 Steps to issue a pull request: